NERDS-PROJECTS/ENRICH-Electromyogram-CoNtRolled-ProsthetIC-Hand-/README.md

 Abarca et al. [7], This work describes the development of a prosthesis hand prototype with an active wrist.
 The Octa Hand can perform at least six grasping shapes: rest, tip, tripod, power, spherical and extension.
 Cables and pulley mechanism was used on each finger to enable the flexion/extension and under-actuated abduction/adduction movement while worm drive and internal helical gear mechanisms were used on the wrist to enable the flexion/extension and pronation/supination movements.
 To obtain an anthropomorphic, compact, low-weight and low-cost result, the prototype was designed based on a CAD model using 3D scanner technology, and the prototype was manufactured with 3D printed technology with a total weight of 950g.
 Zhou et al. [8], The thumb of a natural hand or a prosthetic hand plays a significant role in realizing a hand's grasping and manipulation activities.
 This requires that mechanical design of a prosthetic hand should allow its thumb to perform both abduction/adduction and flexion/extension in order to mimic a natural hand's grasping and manipulation abilities with a minimum number of actuators.
 The thumb and the whole prosthetic hand were fabricated using a low-cost three-dimensional printing technology, with sizes comparable to those of real human ones but with much lighter weights.
 Based on the concepts of soft robotics and under actuation, the thumb shows significant mechanical compliance and performs well in power grasps, precision grasps, and lateral grasps of different shaped and sized household objects.
 The soft thumb has two modes of operation based on an innovative and compact mechanism, and one actuator only offers grasping versatility.
 Atasoy et al. [9], The anatomical structure of the hand and its parts; muscles, tendons, bones, and ligaments give the hand its dexterous capabilities in a very efficient way.
 Studying these structures is important for adapting anthropomorphic features in prosthetic devices.
 Giving the anthropomorphic features to a prosthetic hand increases the complexity of the mechanical design; therefore, the control of the system can simplify the mechanical structure.

+![Screenshot (197)](https://user-images.githubusercontent.com/99505309/201054337-598d83fb-a158-4ee4-ba17-1524e0e94e41.png)

-MG958 [10] servo motor (shown in Figure 4) is use for high torque purpose ranging more than 15KG.
+MG958 [10] servo motor (shown in Figure 6) is use for high torque purpose ranging more than 15KG.
 Its operational range is from 4.8-6V and gives a full-scale movement of 180 degrees.
 Its response time is 0.18sec per degree when it is operated in 4.8V and 0.15sec degree operating in 6V.

-![Screenshot (197)](https://user-images.githubusercontent.com/99505309/201054337-598d83fb-a158-4ee4-ba17-1524e0e94e41.png)

  ![image](https://user-images.githubusercontent.com/99505309/198616656-48083993-fd6b-411b-94eb-d8aa88cc42c6.png)

-Figure 4: MG958 servo motor
+Figure 6: MG958 servo motor

- ![image](https://user-images.githubusercontent.com/99505309/198616452-69fe4cdd-c23e-4a80-b269-62cb476aabe1.png)

-Figure 5: ESP32
-ESP32 [11] (shown in Figure 5) is a powerful, generic Wi-Fi+ BT+BLE MCU module that targets a wide variety of applications, ranging from low-power sensor networks to the most demanding tasks, such as voice encoding, music streaming and MP3 decoding.
+ESP32 [7] (shown in Figure 7) is a powerful, generic Wi-Fi+ BT+BLE MCU module that targets a wide variety of applications, ranging from low-power sensor networks to the most demanding tasks, such as voice encoding, music streaming and MP3 decoding.
 An alternate for ESP32 is NODEMCU/ESP8266 [12] module having similar features of Wi-Fi connectivity and Bluetooth.
 In the setup the analog input is configured in order to exploit the whole range, the analog input is converted by a 12-bit ADC therefore the conversion result goes from 0 to 4095, with attenuation of 6dB the full scale corresponds to 2.2V.
 The Wi-Fi part of the card is then configured and the connection to the Wi-Fi network is made.
 The web server is then instantiated on the card and will respond to our http queries.
 You instantiate a client object that waits for connections.
 When a connection is detected, the http request is read (in our case absolutely trivial) and the response is prepared.
 In our case the response is the reading of the acquired analog signal.

+ ![image](https://user-images.githubusercontent.com/99505309/198616452-69fe4cdd-c23e-4a80-b269-62cb476aabe1.png)

+Figure 7: ESP32

 Relevant Patent:
 Title: Electromyography with prosthetic or orthotic devices